saadniazifed/saadniazifed/README.md

 - 🔭 I’m currently learning about Firebase to integrate to my next project.
 - 💻 I'm an aspiring Full-Stack Developer!
 - 📫 How to reach me: saadniazifed@gmail.com
-- ⚡ Fun fact: My personality is adaptable.
-It can integrate in a new environment relatively quickly.

 # Top Technologies